odewahn/git2go-test/README.md

 `go get github.com/libgit2/git2go`

-Note that you'll get an error saying libgit2 not found:
+Note that you'll get an error saying libgit2 not found.
+This is OK.

 ```
 # pkg-config --cflags libgit2